Tara Chand (archaeologist): Publications

-Recognition
+Legacy

 Allahabad University established the Dr. Tara Chand hostel in Chand's memory.
 The University Alumni Association grants an annual scholarship in his name.

 Tarachand Gold Medal for History is awarded in his name.

 Tarachand Gold Medal was awarded to Chandrarekha Mantri for obtaining highest number of marks in history at the All India Higher Secondary Examination of Central Board of Secondary Education held in 1973.